Work Environment

 Many will seek out positions where there is direct contact with the public in some advisory role, whether a receptionist or a counsellor.
 Social people are motivated by an interest in different types of people and like diversity in their work environments.
 Many are drawn towards careers in the caring professions and social welfare area, whilst others prefer teaching and other 'informing' roles.

-Experience of working in Hospitality, but also personal experience of Travelling may be beneficial.
+Experience of working in hospitality, but also personal experience of traveling may be beneficial.

 In public services and agencies, there are often opportunities to progress your career to more senior positions, such as management and director roles.